 In July 2023, Microsoft began selling Teams separately from Microsoft 365 and Office 365 in the European Union and European Economic Area, following a European Commission investigation into the bundling of Teams with M365 as a potentially anticompetitive practice.
 Microsoft removed Teams from new M365 and O365 commercial subscriptions in the EU/EEA and made it available as a separate add-on.

-The commercial implication: For existing M365 E3/E5 customers, Teams remains included at no additional cost.
-Do not purchase standalone Teams for users who already have M365 E3, E5, Business Basic, Business Standard, or Business Premium — they already have Teams.
+For existing M365 E3/E5 customers, Teams remains included at no additional cost.
+Do not purchase standalone Teams for users who already have M365 E3, E5, Business Basic, Business Standard, or Business Premium.
+They already have Teams.
 The standalone options exist for users who do NOT have these plans and need Teams capabilities.
+This is the most common Teams licensing waste we find during assessments.

 Tier 1: Microsoft Teams (Free)